HackRU/python-lcs-client/lcs_client.md

 <h1 id="lcs_client">lcs_client</h1>

-This is intended to be a serverside to help with hackru services that biggie back on lcs login ang user data
+This is intended to be a serverside client to help with hackru services that biggie back on lcs login ang user data

 <h2 id="lcs_client.set_root_url">set_root_url</h2>